 Demeo belongs in the multiplayer category just as much as it belongs to the strategy one, and that's because it's really meant to be played with other gamers.
 Sure, you could delve into the dungeons on your own, but you'll quickly find that Demeo is a bit too challenging for just one player.
 Thankfully, if you don't have any friends with the game, matchmaking will pair you up with the strategy experts and avid D&D fans that make up the Demeo community.

 Demeo launched with a single campaign and received a second just a few months after release.
 That second campaign, called Realm of the Rat King, introduced a new sewers area, new enemies, a new boss, and plenty of new items to use.
-Developer Resolution Games says it's committed to keeping the game feeling fresh with new updates, and has teased several new classes and environments that the devs will add to the game for free. —Nick Sutrich
+Developer Resolution Games says it's committed to keeping the game feeling fresh with new updates and has teased several new classes and environments that the devs will add to the game for free. —Nick Sutrich

 The closest you'll get to Homeworld VR on the Quest

-If you're a fan of the PC RTS classic Homeworld — and how could you not be? — Eternal Starlight will help fill a void in the Quest's library that's as wide than a black hole.
+If you're a fan of the PC RTS classic Homeworld — and how could you not be? — Eternal Starlight will help fill a void in the Quest's library that's as wide as a black hole.
 This spacey RTS title gives players a "Neural Link" that unlocks an omniscient view of the battlefield that feels straight out of Ender's Game command school.
-It's even got full hand-tracking support, which make the battles feel more authentically sci-fi.
+It's even got full hand-tracking support, which makes the battles feel more authentically sci-fi.

 You won't be able to get in the cockpit and pilot ships as you can in PC VR's House of the Dying Sun, but you can get super close to ships during battles and enjoy the action up close — not unlike Demeo above.
 Between missions, you'll be interacting with NPCs via dialogue portions that remind me of the classic 90s Star Control games.
-Strengthen alliances with alien races by completing missions (or saying the right things in conversation) and you'll even be able to enlist their help to complete some of the more difficult missions.
+Strengthen alliances with alien races by completing missions (or saying the right things in conversation), and you'll even be able to enlist their help to complete some of the more difficult missions.

 This one has some lighter production values when compared to some of the bigger-name games on this list.
 Still, if you don't mind a very indie-feeling title, this one is a solid way to jump into space and boss around some ships into shooting each other. —Nick Sutrich